Muthamizh-TG/Agentic-Ai/README.md

 The system uses LangGraph to create an intelligent multi-agent workflow:

 1. **Router Node**: Uses GPT-5.1 to analyze user queries and determine which agents should handle the request
+   - **Special Detection**: Recognizes "everything happening" queries and activates ALL agents automatically
+   - Smart routing for single or multi-agent queries

 2. **Agent Nodes**: Execute specific tasks with intelligent intent detection:
    - Each agent uses LLM to understand user intent and question type
    - Smart filtering and data extraction based on natural language patterns
    - Natural language enhancement for direct, contextual answers

 3. **Summarize Node**: Combines responses from multiple agents into coherent summaries
+   - **Single Agent**: Returns response directly without modification
+   - **Multiple Agents**: Creates unified summary with key points from each
+   - **Comprehensive Overview**: Provides executive analysis with structured sections when all agents are invoked

 ### Key Features:
 - **Intent Detection**: Every agent analyzes user queries to understand what they're really asking